danthedaniel/danthedaniel.github.io/content/posts/chatgpt-political-compass.md

 ![GPT-3's political beliefs regarding social policy](/blog/image/chatgpt/socially.png)

 What's awesome about the playground is you can display the probability map.
-Not only have I been able to coax an answer out of GPT-3, but I know that 68% of the time it would claim to be socially progressive or liberal.
+Not only have I been able to coax an answer out of GPT-3, but I know that 68% of the time (in a neutral setting) it would claim to be socially progressive or liberal.

 ![GPT-3's political beliefs regarding fiscal policy](/blog/image/chatgpt/fiscally.png)